 This may explain why businesses that decide to become more entrepreneurial (I’ve worked for several) usually fail at the mission.
 Left-brain thinkers struggle with acting like whole-brain entrepreneurs.
 They can’t see what they haven’t seen already.

 Businesses and B-Schools have shunned whole-brain thinkers for the past 30 years.
 Few managers are wired to think like entrepreneurs.
 The exceptions are . . . well . . exceptional: Bill Gates, Steve Jobs, John Mackey.

 The good news is that managerial thinking may be a learned behavior.
 It’s possible that people can rewire their brains to become more entrepreneurial.
 Here are two ways to engage more of your brain:

 2. Hire entrepreneurial thinkers or promote the ones you already have.
 While we can rewire our brains, it takes time.
-And many manger won’t play along.
-(WYSIATI will prompt many left-brainers to think “that’s nonsense.”)
+And many managers won’t play along.
+(WYSIATI will prompt many left-brainers to think, “that’s nonsense.”)
 The fastest way to build entrepreneurial thinking into your organization is to give whole-brain thinkers great latitude to lead things.
-But you must stand behind them, overcoming your innate tendency to demand concrete proof.
+But it would help if you stood behind them, overcoming your innate tendency to demand concrete proof.

 For a great video on the left and right brain, check out this RSA Animate on The Divided Brain: